oopsmonk/documentation/getting-started/0.1/tutorials/get-started.md

 ## Step 3.
 Make a test API request

-Before you use a node, you should make sure that it's synchronized with the rest of the network.
+Before you use an IOTA node, you should make sure that it's synchronized with the rest of the network.
 This way, you know that it has an up-to-date [view of the Tangle](root://dev-essentials/0.1/concepts/the-tangle.md).

-A node is considered synchronized when the `latestMilestoneIndex` field is equal to the `latestSolidSubtangleMilestoneIndex` field.
+An IOTA node is considered synchronized when the `latestMilestoneIndex` field is equal to the `latestSolidSubtangleMilestoneIndex` field.

-The `latestMilestoneIndex` field is the index of the latest milestone that the node has received from its neighbors.
+The `latestMilestoneIndex` field is the index of the latest milestone that the IOTA node has received from its neighbors.

-The `latestSolidSubtangleMilestoneIndex` field is the index of the latest milestone for which the node's ledger has all the transactions that the milestone directly and indirectly references.
+The `latestSolidSubtangleMilestoneIndex` field is the index of the latest milestone for which the IOTA node's ledger has all the transactions that the milestone directly and indirectly references.

 :::info:
-The `latestMilestoneIndex` and `latestSolidSubtangleMilestoneIndex` fields are accurate only when the IRI node is connected to synchronized neighbors.
+The `latestMilestoneIndex` and `latestSolidSubtangleMilestoneIndex` fields are accurate only when the IOTA node is connected to synchronized neighbors.
 :::

 1. To check the current `latestMilestoneIndex` field, go to our [Discord](https://discord.iota.org) and enter **!milestone** in one of the channels